 Infrastructure and facility development at Bald Point State Park has occurred in sporadic intervals over the years.
 Most recently, in 2010, the Alligator Drive park entrance road and bridge over Chaires Creek were developed.
-This high-quality park road did not lead to any formal recreational facilities or use areas.
-The updating of this management plan presents an ideal opportunity to address these issues with inconsistent development.
-Additionally, the recent construction of the Chaires Creek day use area and the addition of the St. Teresa acquisition has created momentum to bring this park to its full potential.
+Additional facilities were planned but never constructed.
+The updating of this management plan presents an ideal opportunity to provide amenities where previous park improvement intentions were left incomplete.
+Additionally, the recent construction of the Chaires Creek Day Use Area and the addition of the St. Teresa acquisition has created momentum to bring this park to its full potential.
 The objectives below seek to harness that momentum by further expanding recreational facilities and creating better connections between use areas.

-Objective: Improve 7 use areas.
+Objective: Improve 8 use areas.